hyling/kean.github.io/_posts/2017-11-24-phantom-types.markdown

 Their subclasses provide additional type checking, preventing you from creating invalid constraints.
 For example, you can't create a constraint between `left` and `top` anchors.

-Yalta needed more information about the kind of the attribute that the anchor was wrapping.
+Align needed more information about the kind of the attribute that the anchor was wrapping.
 Here's an anchor "taxonomy" that I've come up with:

 ```swift
 // Each anchor is parameterized with a type and an axis.